Rakesh-Mourya-G/xen-orchestra/docs/xosan.md

 After the completion of all the requirements, you can install XOSAN itself.

-1. Go in your XOSAN panel in Xen Orchestra.
+1. Go in your XOSAN panel in CloudVisor.

 ![](./assets/xosan-panel.png)